aeternity/protocol/channels/detailed.md

   the channel.
 It is initialized when the channel is opened on-chain and can later be updated by various transactions.
 At no point it can become negative.
-* Channel `round` - it represents the total amount of channel interactions.
+* Channel `round` - it represents the total count of channel interactions.
 It is an integer starting with a value of 1 at channel open and it MUST be incremented on every state channels' state update.
 Using it we can compare off-chain channel states according to which is preceding which: a bigger